eliza-ouyang/CSC-680-Recipe-App/README.md

 |      920285961       |       Eliza Ouyang       |

 ## Project Proposal
-I decided to create a recipe app for my final project.
+I decided to create a recipe app for my final project using SwiftUI.
 Learning to cook while having little knowledge can be daunting, so I thought that a recipe app would help those who are learning to cook or enjoy cooking.

 ## Features
 Must have features: